MohamedEssam37/block_and_inline_elements/README.md

 Go to the [https://mohamedessam37.github.io/block_and_inline_elements/diffrence_between_block_and_inline_elements](https://mohamedessam37.github.io/block_and_inline_elements/diffrence_between_block_and_inline_elements)

-Is use only for leaning not sharing
+Is use only for leaning not make another vesions of it then share the another versions